ghimiredhikura/Brodmann17FaceDetector/README.md

 # Brodmann17 Face Detector

+You can use this forked repo to detect face in image/images/webcam and also for benchmarking face detection performance in AFW,PASCAL,FDDB,UFDD and WIDER face dataset.

-We share here a version of Brodmann17's super fast and accurate face detection library.
+From Authors: We share here a version of Brodmann17's super fast and accurate face detection library.
 This detector is based on a proprietary deep-learning algorithm which allows to run highly accurate CNNs
 efficiently on **ARM** CPUs.